akveo/nebular/docs/articles/design-system/intro.md

 ## Principles

 Eva is a customizable Design System based on Atomic Design Principles.
-All components are built based on basic elements with shared styles, connected with a single Visual Language.
+All components are built based on basic elements with shared styles, connected with a single Visual Language for both Mobile and Web platforms.
 Most importantly, Eva is built to be customizable, meaning architectural support of multiple themes across all components and supporting platforms.
 <hr>